softwaredevomar/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-Welcome to my cybersecurity portfolio - a collection of projects, tools, and workflows that reflect my journet into digital defense and forensic analsysis.
+Welcome to my cybersecurity portfolio - a look at my journey into cybersecurity.

 ## Why Cybersecurity?